harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 ## Why Builder Design Pattern?
 The Problem is with :

 ### Complex constructor.
-> Multiple constructor having combinations of multiple parameter with nested objects
+> Multiple constructor having combinations of `multiple parameter` with nested objects
 ### Large number of parameters.
-> having large number of field parameter is also the key point to consider.
+> having `large number of field parameter` is also the key point to consider.
 ### Immutability.
 > You can force the immutability to the object once you are done with creation of object.

-Builder pattern is a creational design pattern it means its solves problem related to object creation.
+Builder pattern is a `creational design pattern` it means its solves problem related to `object creation`.
-Best example would be StringBuilder, DocumentBuilder best to see how the compex object can be created.
+Best example would be `StringBuilder, DocumentBuilder` best to see how the compex object can be created.

-It typically solve problem in object oriented programming i.e determining what constructor to use.
+It typically solve problem in object oriented programming i.e determining what `constructor` to use.
 Often we write many constructor and it is really hard to manage them.
-The multiple constructor with combination of multiple parameters variation is called the telescoping constructor.
+The multiple constructor with combination of multiple parameters variation is called the `telescoping constructor`.

 > Builder pattern is used to create instance of very complex object having telescoping constructor in easiest way.